-- C.A.R.E. and/or External Suspension - · Parent/guardian notification
+- · C.A.R.E. - · Parent/guardian notification

-H. CLASSROOM DISRUPTION

-Behaviors which interfere and interrupt the academic learning environment.

-- Dean's Conference - Parent/guardian notification

-Possible one (1) detention or Lunch detention

-- Dean conference

-- Mandatory meeting with the Behavior Coach

-- MTSS Meeting

-- Up to two (2) detentions or lunch detention(s)

-- Behavior Contract

-- Long Thursday/Saturday detention and/or C.A.R.E.

-- May result in removal from class

-I. CLOSED CAMPUS

-Reavis high school is a closed campus.
-Students who are transported to Reavis via a Reavis school bus are expected to enter the building through door "P" and remain on campus for the duration of the school day.
+H. CLASSROOM DISRUPTION Behaviors which interfere and interrupt the academic learning environment.
+1st offense: Dean's Conference Parent/guardian notification Possible one (1) detention or Lunch detention 2nd offense: Dean conference MTSS Meeting Up to two (2) detentions or lunch detention(s) Subsequent offenses: Behavior Contract Long Thursday/Saturday detention and/or C.A.R.E.
+May result in removal from class I. CLOSED CAMPUS Reavis high school is a closed campus.
+Students who are transported to Reavis via a Reavis school bus are expected to enter the building through door "C" and remain on campus for the duration of the school day.
 The same closed campus policy applies to students who walk to school or who are dropped off.
 Students are not allowed to leave school grounds without approval of the dean's office, nurse's office, or administration during the school day.
 Students who are found off campus or exiting without proper permission will be reported to the Dean's office and possible consequences will follow.
-Refer to page 9 for proper early release procedure.
+Refer to page 13 for proper early release procedure.
 All visitors during the school day must check into the security office located at the front of the school on 77th street.
+1st offense: One (1) detention Dean conference Parent/guardian contact 2nd offense: Long Thursday/Saturday detention 3rd offense and/or subsequent offenses: C.A.R.E.
+Security Violation Offenses will be subject to discipline on a case-by-case basis up to and including expulsion.
+Security Students are prohibited from opening any exterior door on campus during the school day.
+This includes wedging open exterior doors or letting some- one into the building.
+Additionally, students are prohibited from closing bathroom doors.
+Violations of these offenses will result in consequences.